<< Click to Display Table of Contents >>

 Click the [Show All] radio button to view all available templates.

-To search for a specific template, click on the [Search By Name] radio button and choose "Begins with, Contains, or Ends with" search parameters and then enter in your search terms.
+To search for a specific template, click on the [Search By Name] radio button and choose "Begins with, Contains, Ends with, or Search Query" search parameters and then enter in your search terms.
 You can also sort the templates by clicking on the columns (Name, DocNo, Type, Last Modified).